TelesCoop/TelesCoop-site-vitrine/README.md

 ## How to install the project ?

-The project use eleventy as a static files generator built with JavaScript.
+The project use **eleventy** as a static files generator built with JavaScript.
+We use the templating langage Nunjucks as an engine to generate HTML files.
 In order to setting up the project, you need to install globally the eleventy library:

 # with yarn